itconsultis/commerce_wechatpay/README.md

 1. Merchat pay (jsapi)([公众号支付](https://pay.weixin.qq.com/wiki/doc/api/jsapi.php?chapter=7_1))

-  This payment requires opening payment page in Wechat browser
+  Requires opening payment page in Wechat browser, otherwise will return error.
+This method is good when developing all-browse-in-wechat web page.

 2. QR code pay (native)([扫码支付](https://pay.weixin.qq.com/wiki/doc/api/native.php?chapter=6_1))

-  This payment provides a QR code image when going to the off-site payment gateway, allows user to scan the QR code and pay directly in Wechat
+  Provides a QR code image when going to the off-site payment gateway, allows user to scan the QR code and pay directly in Wechat.
+If opening payment page in Wechat browser, user can long-press the QRcode to pay (wechat build-in feature) but will not be returned back to successful page.

+3. Mixed with Merchat pay and QR code pay (Comming soon)

+  By detecting user browser information, lead user to one of the above method.
+This method is still under development.

 ## Extra stuff...

-The reason didn't use Wechatpay official sdk is because they put all credentials (APPID, Secret, MCHID, key) in "WxPay.Config.php", WTF...TT
+I'm sorry to say but the reason I didn't use Wechatpay official sdk is because they put all credentials (APPID, Secret, MCHID, key) in "WxPay.Config.php", WTF...TT